SET key value [NX | XX] [GET] [EX seconds | PX milliseconds | EXAT unix-time-seconds | PXAT unix-time-milliseconds | KEEPTTL]

 XX-- Only set the key if it already exist.

-Null multi-bulk reply: a Null Bulk Reply is returned if the SET operation was not performed becase the user specified the
+SET operation was not performed because the user specified the

 XX option but the condition was not met.